tatsy/spica/scenes/README.md

 ### RT4 scene

-This is a scene for [Ray tracing camp](https://sites.google.com/site/raytracingcamp4/), which is a Japanese domestic event for ray tracing lovers.
+This is a scene for [Ray tracing camp](https://sites.google.com/site/raytracingcamp4/), which is a Japanese domestic event for ray tracing fans.

 <img src="../results/rt4scene_1000.jpg" width="90%"/>